Phase transitions between confinement and higgs phases in ${\cal N}=1\,\, SU(N_c)$ SQCD with $1\leq N_F\leq N_c-1$ quark flavors: The heavy quark (HQ) phase

-Now, about a qualitative difference between the smooth crossover and not smooth phase transition.
-The order parameter for quark higgsing can be taken as the mean vacuum value $\rho=\langle Q\rangle=\langle{\ov Q}\rangle$.
-As pointed out below \eqref{(2.5)}, $\rho=0$ at $N_c\gg N^0_c$ due to freely fluctuating quark phases from interaction with (effectively) massless gluons.
-This shows that quarks become unhiggsed at $N_c\gg N^0_c$.
-While $\rho\neq 0$ and large at $N_c\ll N^0_c$ because the corresponding gluons are heavy.
-There is the phase transition at $N_c\sim N^0_c$.\\
+Now, about a qualitative difference between the analytic crossover and not analytic phase transition.
+The gauge invariant order parameter for quark higgsing is $\rho_{\rm higgs}\neq 0$ \eqref{(2.3)}.
+As pointed out below \eqref{(3.5)}, the perturbative mass terms of gluons in the Lagrangian originating from higgsed quarks drop to zero because $\rho_{HQ}=0$ drops to zero at large $N_c$ \eqref{(3.1)}.
+This is due to freely fluctuating physical quark fields phases from interaction with effectively massless gluons (with small nonperturbative masses $\sim\lym$), see also section 4.1.
+I.e., {\it quarks become unhiggsed at such} $N_c$.
+While $\rho_{\rm higgs}\neq 0$ and large at $N_c$ from \eqref{(2.1)} because the corresponding gluons are heavy, $\mu_{\rm gl}\gg\la$.
+Therefore, with fixed $(m_Q/\la)\ll 1$ and increasing $N_c$, there is the phase transition somewhere in the region $\mu_{\rm gl}(\mu\sim\la)\sim\la$.\\

-The additional arguments for a phase transition between regions $N_c\ll N^0_c$ and $N_c\gg N^0_c$ (as opposite to a smooth crossover) look as follows.
-At $N_c\gg N^0_c$ the RG evolution in \eqref{(2.4)} is valid in the range $m^{\rm pole}_Q < \mu<\la$ where all quarks and gluons are (effectively) massless.
-And the RG evolution in \eqref{(2.5)} (after quarks decoupled as heavy) is valid in the range $\lym<\mu < m^{\rm pole}_Q$ where all gluons still remain (effectively) massless.
-At $\mu\sim\lym$ the nonperturbative effects from ${\cal N}=1\, \, SU(N_c)$ SYM come into a game and stop the whole RG evolution.
-For the case of decoupled as heavy non-higgsed quarks with $\rho=0$ (as described above), the common opinion (supported by lattice calculations) is that the confinement of quarks {\it originates from higgsing of magnetically charged solitons in ${\cal N}=1\, \, SU(N_c)$ SYM}.
-The scale of their condensate is $\sim\lym$.
+The additional arguments for a phase transition between these two regions of $N_c$ (as opposite to an analytical crossover) look as follows.